getodk/central-backend/docs/api.md

 + hasIssues (string) - Somebody has flagged that this submission has potential problems that need to be addressed.
 + rejected (string) - Somebody has flagged that this submission should be ignored.
 + approved (string) - Somebody has approved this submission.

+## Submission Diff Value (object)
++ new (string, nullable) - The new value of this node, which can either be a simple string, or JSON string representing a larger structural change to the Submission XML.
+It can also be null if this field no longer exists in the Submission.
++ old (string, nullable) - The old value of this node, with similar properties to `new`.
+It can be null if this field did not exist previously.
++ path (array) - An array representing the path (XPath) in the Submission tree for this node.
+It does not include the outermost path `data`.
+For elements that are part of repeat groups, the path element is the node name and the index (starting at 0), e.g. ['child', 2] is the third child.

 ## Success (object)
 + success: `true` (boolean, required)